nemerosa/versioning/README.md

 The rules for the display mode remain the same ones than for Git.

 Collecting the version information using Subversion will needs one remote access to the repository.
-Credentials and trust of certificate can be configured using following configuration parameters:
+Credentials can optionally be configured using following configuration parameters:

 ```groovy
 versioning {